Neevia

 To install Neevia PDFsign/encrypt:

-download and save the http://neeviaPDF.com/prods/PDFsign_setup.exe file onto your hard drive.
+download and save the https://neeviaPDF.com/prods/PDFsign_setup.exe file onto your hard drive.
 After downloading the file, double-click on it and follow the instructions.
 The installation procedure automatically detects your operating system, copies the needed files into your system directory and installs Neevia PDFsign/encrypt.

 Unattended installation: